fbpx

 In the midst of his daughter’s recovery, Mike received an offer to buy a house and five acres in Cumming.
 His brother helped him secure the loan, and he moved his young family onto the property that, today, is No Longer Bound.
 Word got out and, immediately, men began showing up, asking for help.

-Creating a refuge for men in addiction was hard work.
 Always hard.
 Over and over, Mike talked about the lying and deceitful nature of men in addiction.

 “They will spin you around and spit you out,” he said.
 “But also, there is no greater love than when an addict finds his freedom and leans into God.”